Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 Love, who almost single-handedly makes this a power-pop album

 by driving each song.
-Lloyd's bass has also been allowed to
+Lloyd's bass has also been allowed to ascend to a discernable level.
+Lloyd's

 voice sounds a bit like Jon Anderson's here, if Jon Anderson sang